 Movement Guide

-Realism begins when painting gives ordinary life the scale once reserved for saints, generals, and myths.
+What is Realism in art?
+It begins when painting gives ordinary life the scale once reserved for saints, generals, and myths.
 In A Burial at Ornans, Gustave Courbet turns a provincial funeral into a public event of major art.
 In The Gleaners, Jean-François Millet gives poor rural labor a similarly grave place in the image.
-Later Manet, and later still documentary photography, push that same pressure into modern leisure, urban work, migration, and poverty.
+In The Horse Fair, Rosa Bonheur makes a Paris horse market carry that same seriousness through animal force, trade, and public spectacle.
+Later Manet, and later still documentary photography, push the pressure into modern leisure, urban work, migration, and poverty.
 What unites the movement is not a single surface effect, but a decision about what deserves seriousness.

 Courbet makes the break visible